cloudfoundry/diego-notes/README.md

 	+ There is no `instance` instance
 	+ The `instance` instance is `UNCLAIMED` or `CLAIMED` (to be clear: if `instance` is `RUNNING` or `CRASHED`, return `instance` instead of `evacuating`)

-When performing convergence, the BBS pays no attention to `/evacuating`.
+When performing convergence, the BBS pays no attention to evacuating ActualLRPs.

-### Harmonizing DesiredLRPs with Actual LRPs: Convergence
+### Harmonizing DesiredLRPs with ActualLRPs: Convergence

 Messages get lost.
 Connections time out.
 Components fail.
 Bugs happen.

 *Convergence* is the process of bringing Diego into eventual consistency in the face of these eventualities.
 The BBS periodically performs convergence, striving to bring the actual state (the set of ActualLRPs) into consistency with the desired state (DesiredLRPs).

 Here are it's responsibilities and the actions it takes:

 1. *Reaping ActualLRPs on failed Cells:*
 	- Cells periodically maintain their presence in the BBS.
-If a Cell disappears the BBS will notice and update `CLAIMED` and `RUNNING` ActualLRPs associated with the missing Cell to `UNCLAIMED`.
-The BBS will also emit starts for these missing ActualLRPs.
+If a Cell disappears, the BBS will notice and update `CLAIMED` and `RUNNING` ActualLRPs associated with the missing Cell to `UNCLAIMED`.
+The BBS will also emit starts requests for these missing ActualLRPs.
 	- In addition to polling periodically, the BBS actively watches for Cells disappearing.
 When a Cell goes away, convergence is triggered immediately.
 This was covered in #11.
 2. *Starting missing ActualLRPs:*
 	- If there is no ActualLRP in the BBS for a particular DesiredLRP index, it creates an `UNCLAIMED` ActualLRP and requests a start.
 3. *Stopping extra ActualLRPs:*